'We Laugh So We Win': The Wartime Missions Of Zelenskiy's Comedy Troupe

 Kvartal 95's humor helped propel Zelenskiy's rise to the presidency in 2019; the group created a widely popular TV series called Servant Of The People, in which Zelenskiy played a bumbling schoolteacher who accidentally becomes president.
 Zelenskiy's political party, which has controlled the government since 2019, is called Servant of the People.

-Some 2,000 packed into Kyiv's Zhovtneviy Palace for one of its shows in October 2023.
+Some 2,000 packed into Kyiv's Zhovtneviy Palace for one of the group's shows in October 2023.

 The group, beloved for its mockery of politicians, continues to perform, even as its brightest star is the country's president.
 Some complain it has become a vehicle for Zelenskiy boosterism, especially at a time when Ukrainians are exhausted by the war, but also unable to vote for a new leader due to wartime restrictions.